Locality in Residuated-Lattice Structures: Hanf Locality

-Minor adjustments to the previous example provide counterexamples to a potential Hanf theorem based on almost all these distance metrics.
+Minor adjustments to the previous example provide counterexamples to a potential Hanf theorem based on almost all these distance metrics whenever there are distinct elements beneath the threshold.
 The failure in each case is simply that distance in neighbourhoods only contains information about the values of $R^M$ above the threshold.
-The exception is therefore when $A$ is bounded\footnote{Technically the requirement is that $A$ has a lower bound $\bot$ but in any such residuated lattices $\bot$ is an annihilator for $\cdot$ and $A$ is further bounded above by $\bot\und \bot=\bot/\bot$ \cite[Section 2.2]{GalatosJipsenKowalskiOno07:Resilattice}.} and we use the strict $\bot$ metric $d_{>\bot}(x,y)$.\footnote{Notably this is the version of distance employed in both \cite{BiziereGradelNaaf23:Localitysemiring} and \cite{WildSchroderPattinsonKonig18:fuzzyvanBentham}.} In this case elements being non-adjacent in the Gaifman graph exactly specifies all $R^M$ values involving said elements - they must take value $\bot$.
+The exception is therefore when $A$ is bounded and we use the strict distance metric based on the lower bound - $d_{>\bot}(x,y)$.\footnote{This is the version of distance employed in both \cite{BiziereGradelNaaf23:Localitysemiring} and \cite{WildSchroderPattinsonKonig18:fuzzyvanBenthem}.
+It coincides with the modelling based metric for well-connected bounded residuated lattice where $b\geq 1$ iff $b>\bot$.} In this case elements being non-adjacent in the Gaifman graph exactly specifies all $R^M$ values involving said elements - they must take value $\bot$.
 Accordingly, we can recover a Hanf theorem result.
 Really what this behaviour allows is the recovery of a technical lemma establishing that under certain conditions we can combine the isomorphisms of local neighbourhoods based on the strict $\bot$ metric. \begin{lem} Let $M,N$ be $\CP$-models over a well-connected bounded residuated lattice $A$.
 Let $r\in\omega, \bar{m}\cup\{m\}\subseteq M$ and $\bar{n}\cup\{n\}\subseteq N$.
 Suppose that:\begin{enumerate}[label=\roman*.] \item $m\not\in B(2r+1,\bar{m})$, \item $n\not\in B(2r+1,\bar{n})$, \item $B(r,\bar{m})\isom B(r,\bar{n})$ \item $B(r,m)\isom B(r,n)$. \end{enumerate} Then $B(r,\bar{m}m)\isom B(r,\bar{n}n)$. \end{lem} \begin{proof} For the moment suppose that $\CP$ contains no constant symbols.
 Letting $\pi$ and $\pi'$ be the respective isomorphisms we consider the map $\pi^+:=\pi\cup\pi'$.
-Conditions $i.$ and $ii.$ imply that $B(r,\bar{m})\cap B(r,m)=\varnothing=B(r,\bar{n})\cap B(r,n)$ so this is a well defined function and a bijection, it remains to check it is an isomorphism.
+Conditions $i.$ and $ii.$ imply that $B(r,\bar{m})\cap B(r,m)=\varnothing=B(r,\bar{n})\cap B(r,n)$ so this is a well-defined function and a bijection, it remains to check it is an isomorphism.

 We first note that for any $s\in B(r,\bar{m})$ and $t\in B(r,m)$, if $d_{>\bot}(s,t)\leq 1$ then $d_{>\bot}(\bar{m},m)\leq 2r+1$ and $m\in B(2r+1,\bar{m})$ which is a contradiction.
 Therefore $d_{>\bot}(s,t)>1$ and in particular for any $s,t\in B(r,\bar{m}m)$ if $d_{>\bot}(s,t)\leq 1$ then either $s,t\in B(r,\bar{m})$ or $s,t\in B(r,m)$.
 Similarly, for any $s,t\in B(r,\bar{n}n)$ if $d_{>\bot}(s,t)\leq 1$ then either $s,t\in B(r,\bar{n})$ or $s,t\in B(r,n)$.